Paulin-Dev/ObjectDetection/README.md

 docker-compose up -d fetcher object-detector dashboard
 ```

+You can now access the dashboard at [http://localhost:8080/](http://localhost:8080/).

 > Keep reading if you want to understand each service and how to customize the configuration.

 ### Services